JovianOrigin/drf-auth-jwt/docs/index.md

 ### JWT_EXPIRATION_DELTA

 This is an instance of Python's `datetime.timedelta`.
-This will be added to `datetime.utcnow()` to set the expiration time.
+This will be added to `datetime.now(datetime.timezone.utc)` to set the expiration time.

 Default is `datetime.timedelta(seconds=300)`(5 minutes).